The Midwest Cabin Sampler

 Divers, paddlers, anglers and other outdoors-lovers now flock to the water.
 Mountain bikers cross the country for premiere trails that weave through hardwoods carpeting 200-foot hills that were once barren piles of rock and soil.
 Cuyuna's 30-some miles of singletrack loops earned a coveted silver-level Ride Center designation from the International Mountain Bicycling Association.
 Volunteers groom them even in winter for fat-tire biking in the snow.
 And a plan is in place to expand the trail network to 60-plus miles.

-True North is primed for the growth, adding five permanent canvas cabin tents with cots, bedside power stations and Internet this season.
+True North is primed for the growth, recently adding five permanent canvas cabin tents with cots, bedside power stations and Internet.
 Its original minimalist cabins from 2015 still feel like a splash of luxury after my day on the water.
 Inside mine, I find crisp air conditioning, plus charging stations and Internet.
 A mural adds an urban touch.
 And a shared shower and bathroom building nearby lets me wash off the iron-red dirt speckling my legs and clothing.

 The two rejuvenated mining towns of Crosby and Ironton beckon for dinner.
 Restaurants, bars and gear shops are within a short walk or bike ride via the paved Cuyuna Lakes State Trail or city streets.
 Just half a mile from my cabin, Red Raven bike and coffee shop in Crosby rents bikes and serves daily specials, such as deconstructed egg roll rice bowls and a grilled Cuban sandwich.
 A few blocks away, Cuyuna Brewing Company pours cold beer across the intersection from Iron Range Eatery, where you can get pizzas and lobster salad lettuce wraps.